-March 6, 1975 – The property went up for sheriff’s sale again in 1974, however it is finally purchased by Walker and Marianne Bennett.
-In 1978 however the Benett’s abruptly move out to due to paranormal activity.
+March 6, 1975 – The property went up for sheriff’s sale again in 1974, however, it is finally purchased by Walker and Marianne Bennett.
+In 1978 the Bennett’s abruptly move out due to paranormal activity.

 July 21, 1982 – Katherine “Kaye” Watkins, purchases it from its third sheriff’s sale on July 21, 1982, and lived there until her death on Oct.
 26, 2012.